EGI-Federation/SVG-advisories/2025/Advisory-EGI-SVG-2025-09.md

 ## STATUS OF THIS ADVISORY

-_TLP:AMBER information - Limited distribution_
+_TLP:CLEAR information - Unlimited distribution_

- This advisory will be made public on or after 2025-07-25 at https://advisories.egi.eu/Advisory-EGI-SVG-2025-09
+ https://advisories.egi.eu/Advisory-EGI-SVG-2025-09

 Minor updates may be made without re-distribution to the sites.